-Ever wonder how net worth compositions change the wealthier you get?
-Look no further as I stumbled across this great chart from VisualCapitalist.com that highlights how much each asset is as a percentage of net worth from the Federal Reserve of Consumer Finances.
+If you’re looking for how net worth compositions change by wealth, take a look at the below chart by Visual Capitalist.
+It highlights how much each asset is as a percentage of net worth from the Federal Reserve of Consumer Finances.
 If you want to get rich, it’s good to study how the rich allocate their money.

 Notice how red (primary residence) quickly shrinks the wealthier you get while blue (business interests) quickly grows.
 The key to creating great wealth is to therefore build a business or acquire a significant share of equity in a business.

 Let’s discuss each asset class in a little more detail.
 I think most Financial Samurai readers or people looking to achieve financial independence are targeting net worth amounts between $500,000 – $10,000,000.
 Therefore, my commentary is tilted towards this net worth range.

 Liquid Net Worth